AnushreeGupta/Minimum-Spanning-Tree/README.md

 w, with 1 < u < v < n and 1 < w < 106.
 This indicates that there is an edge (u; v) of weight
 w.
 You can also assume that the graph is connected and there are no parallel edges.

-Output: You need to output to the file \output.txt".
+Output: Write output to the file \output.txt".
 The first line of the file is an integer indicating the total weight of the minimum spanning tree.
 From line 2 to line n, you need to output the n-1 edges in the minimum spanning tree.
 Each line contains 2 integers between 1 and n, indicating the two end-points of an edge.

 Sample input
 9 14

 1 2 5

 1 8 12
 2 3 8
 2 8 11